KellyLSB/kModal/README.md

 Caputuring the element resize event automatically
 -------------------------------------------------
 For some odd reason jQuery has restricted the .resize() event to only be available on the window.
-So to make kModal automatically detect the resize event you need to include [this plugin](http://benalman.com/projects/jquery-resize-plugin/).
+So to make kModal automatically detect the resize event you need to include Ben Alman's [jQuery resize event plugin](http://benalman.com/projects/jquery-resize-plugin/).

 Setting Options
 ===============